Waterloo-Robotics/H2OLoo-Core/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the POWERPLAY (2022-2023) competition season, modified by FTC Team 7247, the H2OLoo Bots, to add some quality of life and modularization.
+This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season, modified by FTC Team 7247, the H2OLoo Bots, to add some quality of life and modularization.

 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html) to get familiar with how to use the control system: